rmrodell/BIDamplicon/pipeline/README.md

 5. Second Trim: Performs a second cutadapt pass on the UMI-tagged reads to remove adapter sequences for the MPRA.
 6. Align Reads: It maps the UMI-tagged reads to a reference genome using minimap2 with default settings for short genomice reads and converts the resulting SAM output into a sorted BAM file with samtools.
 7. Remove Multi-Aligners: Removes any reads that map to multiple locations within the reference, retaining only those that have a single primary alignment and a MAPQ score greater than or equal to 30.
-8. Deduplicate Reads: It uses umi_tools dedup to identify and remove PCR duplicates from the sorted BAM file, using the UMI and alignment position of each read.
+8. Deduplicate Reads: It uses UMICollapse dedup to identify and remove PCR duplicates from the sorted BAM file, using the UMI and alignment position of each read.
 9. Finalize and Clean Up: It copies the final, deduplicated BAM file to a common output directory, verifies the copy's integrity with a checksum, indexes the file, and removes temporary intermediate files.
 10. Reporting: Throughout the process, it tracks read counts and file sizes at each major step, printing a final summary table to the log.
 For BAM files, it reports the number of alignments.
 For fastq files, it reports the number of reads.